Oidaho/Zenit/README.md

 Or download the archive of the [latest release](https://github.com/Oidaho/Zenit/releases/latest) and unpack it to a convenient directory.

 Next, go to the `./Zenit/scripts` directory and run the ps1 installation script.

-(And also don't forget to install JetBrainsMono Nerd Font using the `oh-my-posh font install` command)

 ## 🖼️ Screenshots